Janmejay-Joshi/NoobCC/WebDev/Abstract/Week_Extra.md

-# Week 04
+# Week Extra

 ## Guidelines:
-* This Week is for those who want tho learn beyond the 4 weeks or learn tools which make the development process 100x easier.
+* This Week is for those who want tho learn beyond the 4 weeks or learn tools which make the development process 10x easier.
 * This week is not mandatory

 ## Objective: